linode/docs/docs/networking/vpn/set-up-wireguard-vpn-on-ubuntu/index.md

 ## Wireguard Client

-The process for setting up a client is essentially the same as the server.
-If your client uses Ubuntu, follow the instructions above.
-See the [WireGuard docs](https://www.wireguard.com/install/) for instructions for other operating systems.
+The process for setting up a client is similar to setting up the server.
+When using Ubuntu as your client's operating system, the only difference between the client and the server is the contents of the configuration file.
+If your client uses Ubuntu, follow the steps provided in the above sections and in this section.
+For installation instructions on other operating systems, see the [WireGuard docs](https://www.wireguard.com/install/).

 1. Generate a key pair for the client if you have not already:

         umask 077
         wg genkey | tee privatekey | wg pubkey > publickey

-1. The only difference between the client and server is the contents of the configuration file--the client's `wg0.conf` must contain *its own* IP addresses.
+1. The main difference between the client and the server's configuration file, `wg0.conf`, is it must contain *its own* IP addresses and does not contain the `ListenPort`, `PostUP`, `PostDown`, and `SaveConfig` values.

     {{< file "/etc/wireguard/wg0.conf" conf >}}
 [Interface]